 FREE Sample Debt and Credit Letters

 Not so many years ago, I found myself without a job and needing help dealing with nasty collection calls (and all of the other credit-related issues that pop up when one cannot put food on the table.
-I needed help, but no one would help me...unless I paid them first.
+I needed help, but no one would help me unless I paid them first.
 I couldn’t pay the bills so I definitely couldn’t afford their services.
-I ended up researching my rights and discovered I had a lot more power than debt collectors wanted me to know about.
-Using my knowledge, I eventually worked my way through that period of my life and I vowed, that if I ever got the chance to help others dealing with similar issues, that I would find a way to.
+I ended up researching my rights and discovered I had a lot more power than debt collectors wanted me to know.
+Using my knowledge, I eventually worked my way through that period of my life, and I vowed that if I ever got the chance to help others dealing with similar issues, that I would.

-I began building consumer advocate websites in 1998 as a way of fulfilling that vow.
+So, I began building consumer advocate websites in 1998 as a way of fulfilling that vow.
 This site provides sample letters, phone scripts, and instructions to assist you in dealing with collectors and creditors who don’t like to play by the rules.
-Use the letters to write your own personalized letters to stop illegal and unethical collector and creditor Harassment and abuse.
-All information on this site and the documents draw from consumer protection laws such as the Fair Debt Collection Practices Act and the the Fair and Accurate Credit Transactions Act (FACTA).
+Use the letters to write your personalized letters to stop illegal and unethical collector and creditor harassment and abuse.
+All information and documents on this site draw from consumer protection laws such as the Fair Debt Collection Practices Act and the Fair and Accurate Credit Transactions Act (FACTA).

 Stop Calling Letters: Use these sample letters to legally stop debt collectors from calling and harassing you and your family.
-Use the 3rd party letter to stop calls to your parents, family, friends, and coworkers.
+Use the 3rd party letter to stop them from calling your parents, family, friends, coworkers, and your boss.

 Creditor Dispute Letters: Use these sample letters to help you successfully dispute and correct credit card billing errors.
 You can also use these letters to set up or amend payment agreements with creditors, to resolve complaints about credit card purchases, and to complain to the FTC about creditors who don’t play by the rules.

-Step-by-Step How to Instructions: Use these instructions to keep accurate records when filing credit complaints and/or mailing letters to creditors and collectors.
+Step-by-Step How-to Instructions: Use these instructions to keep accurate records when filing credit complaints and sending letters to creditors and collectors.
 You’ll also find letters for requesting free credit reports and for opting out of SPAM and unwanted phone calls.